CONTACT US

 What is Soccer Aid for UNICEF?

-Soccer Aid for UNICEF has raised over £90 million for children worldwide since the first game in 2006.
-In 190 countries around the world, we have used our experience to give millions of children the chance to enjoy a carefree, play-filled childhood.
+Since the first game in 2006 Soccer Aid for UNICEF has raised over £106 million to support UNICEF’s work for children worldwide.
+In 190 countries around the world UNICEF is working with families, communities and trusted partners to help millions of children have the best possible start in life.
 We are so proud of this and can’t wait to make it happen for millions more.

-This year, the match will be back in London at Stamford Bridge, on Sunday 9th June.
-The game will be broadcast live exclusively on ITV1, STV and ITVX.
+This year, the match will be back in London at Old Trafford, on Sunday 15th June 2025.
+The game will be broadcast live and exclusively on ITV1, ITVX, STV and STV Player.

 How do I get to the stadium?

-For more information on how to get to the stadium, please visit this page – https://www.chelseafc.com/en/getting-to-stamford-bridge
+For more information on how to get to the stadium, please visit this page.

 Are there any restrictions on what can be brought into the stadium?